Automated Machine Learning

 How Can I Explain a Prediction?

-This article explains Prediction Explanations.
+This article describes Prediction Explanations and using them to understand model predictions.
 Prediction Explanations To find Prediction Explanations, click on the model of interest in the Leaderboard.
 Figure 1.Leaderboard Then select Understand > Prediction Explanations.
 Figure 2.
 Prediction Explanations Prediction Explanations tell us why our model assigned probability x to a specific observation.
 By default, DataRobot will give the top three reasons why this prediction was made but you can get a maximum of ten reasons.
 In the bottom of this panel, for the top row, we see that a patient was assigned a 94.7% probability of being readmitted into the hospital.
-DataRobot prediction explanations attribute this to the rather high number of inpatient stays, the patient's weight, and the missing admission type id.
+DataRobot Prediction Explanations attribute this to the rather high number of inpatient stays (number_inpatient), the patient's weight (weight), and the missing admission type id (admission_type_id).
 These explanations provide context for a prediction and are helpful for explaining a prediction.
-More Information If you’re a licensed DataRobot customer, search the in-app documentation for Prediction Explanations.
+More Information If you’re a licensed DataRobot customer, search the in-app Platform Documentation for Prediction Explanations.

 View full article